-What Are the Possible Side-Effects of Fioricet?
+What Are The Possible Side Effects Of Fioricet?

-Like any medication, Fioricet can cause side-effects.
-People who misuse Fioricet or use it compulsively are at greater risk for experiencing the worst side-effects of the medication.
+Like any medication, Fioricet can cause side effects.
+People who misuse Fioricet or use it compulsively are at greater risk for experiencing the worst side effects of the medication.

-The possible side-effects of Fioricet are:
+The possible side effects of Fioricet include:

 - Feelings of being intoxicated

 - Shortness of breath

 - Stomach pain